bwsw/sj-platform/SJDocs/source/Tutorial.rst

 After the streaming layer (with its infrastructure) and instances are ready you can start a module.

 The module starts working after its instance is launched.
 An input module begins to receive data, transforms the data for T-streams to transfer them to the processing module.
 A processing module begins to process them and put to T-streams to transfer them to the output module.
-An output module begins to store the result in a data storage.
+An output module begins to save the result into a data storage.

 In the example case, there are three modules and each of them has its own instances.
 Thus, these instances should be launched one by one.